 Herbs and Pregnancy: What are the risks?

 Herbs may contain substances that can cause miscarriage, premature birth, uterine contractions, or injury to the fetus.
-Few studies have been done to measure the effects of various herbs on pregnant women or a developing fetus.
+Few studies have been done to measure the effects of various herbs on pregnant women or fetuses.

 Herbs and Pregnancy: Herbs of Caution while Pregnant

 Depending on the source, some information will list an herb as safe to consume during pregnancy, whereas another source may list the same herb as unsafe.
 Therefore, it is best to consult with your health care provider or someone trained in using herbs before taking any natural medicine or herb during pregnancy.